Member Login

 • Helps stabilize mood swings through its effect on GABA-A receptors -crucial since research indicates PMDD symptoms are driven by suboptimal GABA-A receptor response to fluctuating allopregnanolone (ALLO) levels across the menstrual cycle 14,15

 Several randomized, placebo-controlled clinical trials have found that ashwagandha can reduce perceived stress and anxiety while improving both quality and duration of sleep16.
-More recent studies continue to validate these findings, with a 2021 study showing that participants taking either 225 mg/day or 400 mg/day of ashwagandha root and leaf extract reported positive effects on stress, anxiety, depression, food cravings and had lower saliva cortisol levels than the placebo group17.
+More recent studies continue to validate these findings, with a 2021 study showing that participants taking either 225 mg/day or 400 mg/day of ashwagandha root and leaf extract reported positive effects on stress, anxiety, depression, food cravings and had lower saliva cortisol levels than the placebo group17… making Ashwagandha one of the top Herbs for PMDD.

 How to use it: 300-600mg standardized extract daily (I prefer KSM-66) with a meal that contains some fat (hello, avocado toast).
 It works best when taken consistently, not just during symptoms.